ToniMacaroni/SaberFactory/README.md

 ## How do I install it
 1) Download the first zip from [Here](https://github.com/ToniMacaroni/SaberFactoryV2/releases)
 2) Unpack it in your Beat Saber directory

+## I want to create a saber
+I highly recommend watching [this tutorial](https://www.youtube.com/watch?v=YqpcNTpzW4A).
+The unity project can be found [here](https://github.com/ToniMacaroni/AssetCreationProject)

 ## I have made a map and want it to use a specific saber
 You can add a "_customSaber" prop to your beatmap data